KseniyaShestakova/EPFL_internship/tools.md

 1. What is enzo in the plan?
 2. *Julea has a tool to gather server statistics*.
 What should I use to measure performance?
 3. *Clients provide interfaces that can be used by applications or other I/O libraries.* How do clients provide those interfaces?
 (3.1)
+4. How are different backends connected to JULEA (like BlueStore)?